the practical kitchen

 shredded mozzarella and white cheddar cheeses on a stretched pizza dough topped with goat cheese crumbles.

-Start with a generous blanket of shredded mozzarella and cheddar cheeses, followed by goat cheese crumbles.
+Start with the mozzarella and cheddar cheeses.
+Top with goat cheese crumbles.

 a white pizza ready to bake, topped with broccoli, thinly sliced tomatoes, and a dusting of freshly grated parmesan cheese.

-Next, arrange any toppings you're using on the pizza, and finish with a dusting of finely grated parmesan cheese.
+Add any toppings, and finish with a dusting of finely grated parmesan cheese.

 Give the pizza a little shimmy back and forth on the pizza peel to make sure it isn't stuck.
 If any parts seem to be sticking, carefully lift them up and dust additional semolina flour underneath.